Nhesneil/cpr_app_project/process_data/README.md

 #FILES
-* ipynb - Python code on jupyter notebook
+*ipynb - Python code on jupyter notebook
-* pdf - Study done with spectral analysis
+*pdf - Study done with spectral analysis *other_methods - Other methods of transforming acceleration into displacement